 In A.D.
 700, two Tang nomadic generals defeated the Khitans again.
 The Turks and the Tang Chinese had seesaw warfare, till dethroned Emperor Zhongzong got restored in A.D.
 705. In 703, Mochuo sent an emissary to request for his daughter to be married with a Tang prince.
 Wu Zetian ordered Wu Chongjun and Wu Chongming to meet the Turk emissary.
 Mochuo responded with a tribute of over 1000 horses and native products.
 After Li Duozuo assisted the Tang court ministers in overthrowing Wu Zetian's rule and restoring Emperor Zhongzong, Mochuo sent the Turks to attacking Mingsha-xian County of Lingzhou.
 The Tang Lingwu-jun army under Shazha Zhongyi was defeated.
 The Turks attacked Yuanzhou and Huizhou, lotting over ten thousand horses.

 In A.D.
-712, the Khitans submitted to Tang and was conferred the title of King of Songmuo Prefecture.
-The heads of eight Khitan tribes were conferred general's posts as well.
+712, the Khitans submitted to Tang and was conferred the title of King of the Songmuo [pine desert] Prefecture.
+Heads of the eight Khitan tribes were conferred the general's posts as well.
 A Tang royal family princess, Princess Yongle, was sent to the Khitan khan as wife.

 Emperor Xuanzong, in A.D.
 714, defeated the Eastern Turkic Khan Mochuo and won over the defection of Mochuo's brother-in-law.
 However, the glorious days under Emperor Taizong were gone.

-The Khitans would continue its developments in power, and by the middle of A.D.
+The Khitans would continue its developments in power, and by the middle of the A.D.
 750s, they defeated the Tang army led by An Lushan.
-An Lushan earlier had led an army of hundreds of thousands and tried to quell the Khitan rebellion with a Xi nomad guide.
+An Lushan earlier had led an army of hundreds of thousands and tried to quell the Khitan rebellion with a Xi nomadic guide.
 An Lushan lost over 100,000 troops at Tianmenling (heavenly gate ridge) in the battle against the Khitans.
 An Lushan's rebellion (An-Shi rebellion) broke out in Oct, A.D.
 755. This will bring about Tang's decline.
 The Khitans later submitted to the Huihe [Uygurs].
 It would be in A.D.
 842 that the Khitans came to submit to Tang again after the Huihe [Uygurs] were destroyed by the Kirghiz.
-Governor-general of Youzhou, Zhang Zhongwu, would replace Khitan's Uygur seal with a Tang seal.
-In A.D.
-860s, the Khitans came to pay pilgrimages.
+Governor-general of Youzhou, Zhang Zhongwu, would replace the Khitan's Uygur seal with a Tang seal.
+In the A.D.
+860s, the Khitans came to pay pilgrimage to the Chinese emperor.
 With the demise of Tang Dynasty (AD 618-907), the Khitans began to conquer the Xi and Shiwei statelets.
 They began to raid into northern China again.
-Governor-general Liu Rengong counter-attacked them.
+Governor-general Liu Ren'gong counter-attacked them.
 Later, Liu Shouguang defeated them again, and peace ensued for 10 years.

 Western Khnanate, Persians, Indians & Tibetans :